 When routing a call, the rewrite processing is stopped after the first match of a rule, starting from top to bottom.
-If you have two rules (e.g. a generic one and a more specific one), where both of them would match some numbers, drag&drop the rules into the appropriate order.
+If you have two rules (e.g. a generic one and a more specific one), where both of them would match some numbers, reorder them with the up/down arrows into the appropriate position.